Niroth36/SimpleEshop/GITOPS.md

    - Build a Docker image from your code
    - Tag it with the build number and 'latest'
    - Push the image to Docker Hub (niroth36/simpleeshop)
-   - Update the deployment manifest in the GitOps repository
+   - Update the deployment manifest in the GitOps directory

 ### 3. Verify the Deployment in ArgoCD